I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, but at the time, I didn’t realize that.

 Affiliate marketing is an arrangement by which you earn a commission for promoting another company’s products or services.

-On the other hand, with affiliate marketing, you don’t get paid unless a visitor “converts.”
+Unlike ad banners, with affiliate marketing, you typically don’t get paid unless a visitor “converts.”

 Typically, a conversion is defined as a purchase made by the prospect (the visitor to your site).
 But some merchants define “conversion” differently.
 It can be as complex as a customer not only purchasing a product but also performing a specific action after that purchase is made.